Jackson David Toof

 Jackson has represented both plaintiffs and defendants in a wide range of commercial matters.
 An AV Preeminent® rated attorney, Jackson has been involved in all aspects of bankruptcy and financial services litigation, including pursuing and defending actions on behalf of various creditor constituencies, complex financial restructurings and valuation disputes, and he has handled all aspects of litigation enforcing indentures and the rights and remedies of indenture trustees.

-Jackson serves on the firm's Professional Conduct Committee, and was the chair of the firm’s Associates Committee from 2009–2012.
+Jackson serves on the firm’s Professional Conduct Committee and co-chairs the firm’s Litigation Support Committee, and was the chair of the firm’s Associates Committee from 2009–2012.

 Representative cases include: